harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/define-your-kubernetes-target-infrastructure.md

 3. In **Rancher Connector Details**, enter a name for the connector, and then select **Continue**.
 You will select this name when you select a connector in the infrastructure definition.
 4. In **Details**, select **Specify rancher URL and credentials**.
 5. In **Rancher URL**, enter the URL to the Rancher server.
-6. In **Authentication**, select **Bearer Token**, and select/add a Harness secret containing the token.
+6. In **Authentication**, select **Bearer Token**, and select or add a Harness secret containing the token.
 7. Select **Continue**.
-8. In **Delegates Setup**, select/add a Harness delegate to use when performing this connection, or let Harness select the delegate.
+8. In **Delegates Setup**, select or add a Harness delegate to use when performing this connection, or let Harness select the delegate.
 9. Select **Continue**.

-To add an infrastructure definition with the Rancher connection method, do the following:
+To add an **Infrastructure Definition** with the Rancher connection method, do the following:

 1. In your Harness project, select **Environments**.
 2. Select or create an environment.